- Notice of Privacy Practices

 Detroit, MI 48202

 Once this request is processed, the system will not allow you or anyone to register online and use Member Services Online.
-If you decide you want to remove this restriction after opting out, notify the Client Services Department in writing at the above address.
-You should also contact Client Services if you receive email from us that you do not wish to receive in the future.
+If you decide you want to remove this restriction after opting out, notify the Customer Service Department in writing at the above address.
+You should also contact Customer Service if you receive email from us that you do not wish to receive in the future.

 Changes to This Statement